Connor Hansen: Judicial career

 Due to his role as circuit court commissioner, between 1945 and 1957, Hansen frequently served as acting County Judge in place of Judge Merrill R. Farr, when he was recused from cases or otherwise absent.
 In 1958, Hansen ran against Judge Farr for the Wisconsin Circuit Court seat in the newly created 24th circuit, but lost badly in the April general election.
-With Judge Farr vacating the County Judge seat, however, Hansen was appointed as his replacement by Governor Vernon Wallace Thomson, taking office in June 1958.
+With Judge Farr vacating the County Judge seat, however, Hansen was appointed as his replacement by Governor Vernon W. Thomson, taking office in June 1958.
 His appointment was overwhelmingly confirmed in the April 1959 election for a full term as county judge.
 He was unopposed seeking re-election in 1965.

 In 1967, President Lyndon B. Johnson nominated Wisconsin Supreme Court Justice Myron L. Gordon for a newly created seat on the United States District Court for the Eastern District of Wisconsin.
 Following his confirmation in March, Wisconsin Governor Warren P. Knowles chose Judge Hansen as Gordon's successor on the state's highest court.
+His appointment received general praise from attorneys and lower court judges, particularly because it added a justice with probate court experience.
 He was subsequently elected to a full ten-year term in 1970, without opposition.
+Hansen was considered to be an ideological conservative.